New yard successfully renovated in capital [PHOTO]

 Initiated by Leyla Aliyeva, Vice-President of the Heydar Aliyev Foundation, founder and head of IDEA Public Union, the project aims to redevelop yards, make them greener, create a more comfortable living environment for residents and promote healthy lifestyle.

-In addition, eight gazebos, numerous benches and garbage cans were installed on the territory of the yard.

-Taking into account the wishes and interests of the residents, new lampposts, iron doors were installed, the facades and entrances of buildings were fully repaired.
+Taking into account the wishes of residents, new lampposts were installed, the facade and entrances of buildings were completely renovated.

-Along with the restoration of existing landscaping, some 50 trees and shrubs were additionally planted on the territory.

-The green strip was created on a plot of 3,000 square meters.
-In order to ensure the safety of the population, CCTV cameras were installed.
+Moreover, about 100 trees were additionally planted on the territory, a green strip was created on a plot of 3,000 square meters and an irrigation hydrant was placed on the territory.
+In order to ensure the safety, CCTV cameras were installed.

 "The Our Yard project" is planned to be implemented in all Baku districts.
 In this regard, IDEA proposes to submit information and recommendations about the yards in Baku which are in need of improvement.